 Go look it up.
 Unless you’re Toby Hadoke, of course.

-Sue: Just think, Rosie was calling the shots in the gallery during this bit.
+Sue: Just think, Rosie was probably calling the shots in the gallery during this bit.

-Me: Just think, if this was the 1960s we might have heard her.
+Me: Yeah, and if this was the 1960s, we might have heard her.

-A Thal guard decides to hang Sarah off the top of the gantry for a laugh.
+A Thal decides to hang Sarah off the top of the gantry for a laugh.

 Me: It’s sadistic, don’t you think?